uensalo/gin/README.md

 #### 3. Exit Prompt

-The program outputs the exit prompt once it has received the exit prompt to signal other piped `fmd` programs to terminate.
+The program outputs the exit prompt once it has received the exit prompt to signal other piped `gin` programs to terminate.

 #### 4. Examples